Pritom-Shajed/gallery_media_picker/README.md

 ## 💬 Contributing

-Pull requests are welcome!
-If you find bugs or have suggestions, feel free to open an issue.
+Contributions are welcome.
+If you find bugs or have feature suggestions, feel free to open an issue or submit a pull request in this repository.

 ---